Get Active Together

 We’ve got lots of information on how to get active and get social at the same time.
 There are lots of different activities and inspiration everywhere – here a few of our favourite.

-- Beginner running Groups like Alton Rookie Runners really show how inspirational group exercise can be, especially for those looking to build confidence, return from illness or injury or just start on their fitness journey.
+- Beginner running Groups like Run Verity really show how inspirational group exercise can be, especially for those looking to build confidence, return from illness or injury or just start on their fitness journey.
+Check out the blogs written by their members who have gone from couch to 5k!
 Take a look at RunTogether in useful links to find your nearest running group.

 - Clubbercise Re-live your clubbing days (minus the next-day headache) with fun and energetic dance fitness classes.
 Think disco lights, 90’s music and a variety of high and low impact option that are great for all levels of fitness.
 Just don’t forget your headband and neon glowsticks!